-Summary The jump lunge (also called the jumping lunge or lunge jump) is an advanced plyometric exercise that targets the quadriceps, glutes, hamstrings, and calves while developing lower body explosive power.
-You start in a lunge, jump vertically, switch your leg position mid-air, and land in a lunge with the opposite foot forward.
-The key form cue is soft, controlled landings: bend the knees deeply on impact and land as quietly as possible.
-Jump lunges recruit fast-twitch muscle fibers more aggressively than standard lunges and elevate heart rate rapidly, making them effective for both power development and metabolic conditioning.
-This is an expert-level exercise that requires solid single-leg strength and balance before attempting.
+Summary The jump lunge (also called the jumping lunge or lunge jump) is an advanced plyometric exercise that targets the quadriceps, glutes, hamstrings, and calves while developing lower body explosive power and metabolic conditioning.
+You start in a lunge, jump vertically, scissor your legs at the peak of the jump, and land in a lunge with the opposite foot forward.
+The defining form cue is the soft, controlled landing: bend deeply through the ankles, knees, and hips on impact so the muscles absorb the force, not the joints.
+Quiet feet on landing is the safety pass-fail test.
+Jump lunges scale from split squat jumps without a leg switch (intermediate entry) to depth jump lunges off a low box (expert+).
+This is not a beginner exercise.
+Build a base of static lunge strength and single-leg balance first.

 Quick Facts